feldera/feldera/benchmark/flink-kafka/README.md

 # Running Nexmark Benchmarks on Flink with Kafka

-It's useful for comparative purposes to be able to run the same benchmark on DBSP and other systems.
+It's useful to be able to run the same benchmark on Feldera and other systems.
 These instructions explain how to run the [Nexmark benchmarks](https://github.com/nexmark/nexmark) on Flink in a reproducible manner.
 The benchmarks run on a single physical node using multiple containers using Docker Compose.
 One container runs the Flink jobmanager, and additional containers (by default 8) run Flink taskmanager.

 These instructions run Flink with Kafka as a data source.  **These instructions are unsatisfactory because they will use all your disk space quickly (1+ TB in 30 minutes).
 Presumably that is fixable but it is not yet fixed.**

-The following instructions use `docker` and `docker-compose`, since that's what most people expect, but they were instead tested with `podman` and `podman-compose`, which are compatible.

 1. `cd` to the directory that contains this `README.md`, because the files in this directory are useful for building the Docker